Trijeux/Platforme_Game/README.md

 # Platformer

-Platform game that runs on x86 only
+Platform game that runs on x86 and debug only